benatespina/book-notes/object_design_style_guide.md

 ### 7.2 Limit the scope of a command method, and use events to perform secondary tasks
 Advantages:
 * You can add even more effects without modifying the original method.
-* The original object will be more decoupled because it doesn’t get dependen- cies injected that are only needed for effects.
+* The original object will be more decoupled because it doesn’t get dependencies injected that are only needed for effects.
 * You can handle the effects in a background process if you want.

 ### 7.3 Make services immutable from the outside as well as on the inside